The 11 Rules Every Man Should Heed to Tidy Up His Closet

 - Does this color look good on me?
 You should know enough to be able to tell, and also know that it ain’t gonna change.
 Ask your significant other or Tan France if you aren’t sure.

 - Does this item fit me?
-We’re talking hard and fast, non-tailorable elements here — i.e., shoulders of a jacket, waist you will never achieve again, etc. Much like that car you were loathe to admit was a lemon, you will never be able to fix these things and should cut ‘em loose.
+We’re talking hard and fast, non-tailorable elements here — i.e., shoulders of a jacket, waist you will never achieve again, etc. Much like that significant other with the “honesty issues,” you will never be able to fix these things and should cut ‘em loose.